Darin1027/Code-Refactor/README.md

 Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
 Repository contains multiple descriptive commit messages.
 Repository contains a quality README file with description, screenshot, and link to deployed application.

-!!!From Ben!!!!

-Take a look at CSS file and if there is repetitive selectors,  see if you can combine the declarations.
-Make the CSS file less repetitive.